 - Pay-outs are on an individual event basis.
 No over-all season standings pay-out.

 - 100% Pay-Out per event, based on fees going towards the events

 - Pay-out by placing (Top 5 places will receive a cash prize):

 - 5th Place = $100.00

 - This award goes to the team that has earned the most points throughout of the season.
 This will not be a cash or product award, but rather the team members will each receive a "League Champions" plaque and their entry fee will be covered for the following season.

 - Points awarded goes as follows:

 - Total weight per team, per event is transferred to points.
 So 7.86 pounds = 7.86 points.
 Each team's points are added up throughout the four events and the most points at the end of the season is the League Champion.
 2nd most points is 2nd, and so on.

-- ***Each team member gets ONE sub each season, and they may not use it on the same event.
-So an original team member but be present at an event for the points to count towards Team of the Year.
-A team member may fish an event solo.
-So if a team member already missed in event, then their teammate would have to fish solo if they have to miss another event for their points to count.
+- Each team gets two subs each season, but they may not both be used on the same event, So, an original team member must be present at an event for the points to count towards Team of the Year.
+A team member may fish an event solo and those points will count.

 - If two or more teams end up tied for final season points, then it goes to which team has largest overall crappie weighed in during the season.
 And if it's still tied after that, then it's the largest sunfish.
 And if it's still tied then it goes to a coin toss.